jonas-schropp/rmetrics/README.md

 designed as a backend to my package `revaluate`, but the large number of provided metrics makes it useful as a standalone package.

-The package provides classsification metrics for *binary*, *multiclass* or *ordered* dependent variables, with the special case of binary dependent variables that are evaluated using upper and lower cutoffs and a grey area in between.
+The package provides classification metrics for *binary*, *multiclass* or *ordered* dependent variables, with the special case of binary dependent variables that are evaluated using upper and lower cutoffs and a grey area in between.